 The park offers excellent bird-watching opportunities, with 270 species of birds, the common ones being different varieties of Impheyan pheasant, partridges, flycatchers, bulbuls, cuckoos and eagles.
 Khaptad National Park is also home to a rich variety of wild animals, such as barking deer, wild dog, wild boar, ghoral, Himalayan black bear, yellow-throated marten, rhesus monkey and langur monkey.

 Other areas in the national park of interest to tourists are Khaptad Daha, Nag Dhunga and Upper Tribeni.
 Khaptad National Park also offers religious sightseeing.

 The Ashram (hermitage) of Khaptad Baba as the name proclaims is the area where the famous Khaptad Baba (Late Swami Sachchidananda) resided.
 The Ashram located at Tribeni is an important destination for pilgrims and tourists to Khaptad.
 The meditation area includes temples of lower Tribeni.
-There are no entrance restrictions for visitors.
-In the core zone, however, grazing animals, cutting firewood and activities like drinking alcohol, smoking, slaughtering animals are prohibited.
+There are no restrictions for visitors.
+In the core zone, however, grazing animals, cutting firewood and activities like drinking alcohol, smoking and slaughtering animals are prohibited.

 Saileswori is one of the most famous religious stops on the way to Khaptad from Attariya Chowk, Kailali.
 The temple of Goddess Saileswori in Sigarhi, Doti, is comprised of temples dedciated to Ganesh and Masto.
 Silgarhi Bazaar, which is a historical town is the main business center for far west Nepal.